 In the past month, I have been learning and writing in Haskell.
-My journey in Haskell began back in my junior year of highschool in 2020.
-Recently, I decided to pick it up again, and I want to reflect on the core concepts that I learned.
+My journey with Haskell began way back in my junior year of high school.
+I began reading the book “Get Programming With Haskell” by Will Kurt.
+But once I reached Chapter 17, on Semigroups and Monoids, I found it too abstract and decided to pause there, perhaps returning in the future...
+Recently, I decided to pick it up again, and I want to reflect on what I’ve learned.

 Note that this article glosses over important functional programming concepts or syntax.
 Instead, I chose to focus on the ideas that interested me most.